pereira162/Gerador-de-Logo/Adding_New_SVG_Icons_Guide.md

 - Verify each element has a unique ID
 - Check if elements are grouped correctly with proper IDs

+### SVG Renders Incorrectly

+- Validate your SVG code with an online validator
+- Check for unsupported features or complex effects
+- Simplify paths and remove unnecessary attributes

 ## Best Practices

 - Keep designs simple and focused on geometric principles
 - Test your SVG in multiple browsers for compatibility
 - Consider providing multiple variants of a design concept
 - Follow the existing naming conventions and file structure
+- Optimize SVGs to remove editor metadata and redundant information
+- Test with different screen sizes to ensure responsiveness
+- Document any special considerations for your specific template

+## Template Categorization Guidelines

+When adding your template to the registry, choose the most appropriate category:

+- **abstract**: Non-representational geometric designs focusing on shapes and form
+- **geometric**: Designs based on precise geometric elements and mathematical principles
+- **minimal**: Ultra-simplified designs with very few elements and clean aesthetics
+- **business**: More formal designs suitable for professional services and corporate use

+If your design spans multiple categories, choose the one that best represents its primary style.

 ---